h3abionet/h3agwas/README.md

 ```

 4. ssh into the head node of your Amazon cluster.
 The EFS is mounted onto `/mnt/shared`.
 In our example, we will analyse the files _sampleA.{bed,bim,fam}_ in the /mnt/shared/input directory  The  _nextflow_ binary will be found in your home directory.
 (Note that you can choose to mount the EFS on another mount point by modifying the nextflow option `sharedStorageMount`;

+5. For real runs, upload any data you need.
+I suggest you put in the /mnt/shared directory, and do not put any data output on the home directory.

 5. Run the workflow -- you can run directly from github.
 The AMI doesn't have any of the bioinformatics software installed.